se-edu/se-book/projectDuke/extensions-fragment.md

 {{ icon_tip }} Refer to the tutorial [_Working with JAR files_ @SE-EDU/guides](https://se-education.org/guides/tutorials/jar.html) to find how to create JAR files.

-{{ icon_important }} Do not commit the JAR file created.
+{{ icon_important }} If your project is being revision controlled using Git/GitHub, do not commit the JAR file created.
 Instead, you can make the JAR file available in the following manner.
 * Go to your fork on GitHub and [create a new _release_](https://help.github.com/en/articles/creating-releases).
 * In the page where you fill the details of the release,
   * give an appropriate version number e.g., `v0.1`